 The “arched” bench press puts the shoulder joint in a more favorable and healthy position as well as shortens the range of motion.
 A shorter range of motion creates a more efficient press, especially for longer armed benchers.
 Get your shoulders retracted and KEEP them in that position throughout the entire movement.

 Next, we need to look at grip position.
 Where you grip the bar is going to largely depend on personal preference and limb length.
 Longer armed people will require a wider grip.
-Generally speaking, you want to find a grip position that allows your forearms to remain vertical throughout the entire lift.

 Ok, so you are set up properly and are ready to start.
 Now what?

 The first thing to do is create tension one the bar.
 The cues “break the bar” or “pull the bar apart” can be helpful to keep in mind.

 Elbow position is one aspect of the bench press where people often need some work.
 A “bodybuilding bench press” involves flaring the elbows throughout the range of motion.
 Keeping your elbows out wide may provide the greatest stimulus to the chest but it’s not the best or safest way to lift the most amount of weight.
 For maximum performance, tuck your elbows slightly on the way down and don’t let them flare out until the bar is about halfway up.